bkurose/munchies_project_frontend/README.md

 munchies is designed to be a innovative platform where foodies from all over are able to come together and share their thoughts and ideas about their favorite places to eat.

 Users will be able to:
--Sign-up to recieve a unique ID for posting
+* Sign-up to recieve a unique ID for posting
--Add their favorite restaurants not already in the database -Leave reviews for their favorite restaurants
+* Add their favorite restaurants not already in the database
+* Leave reviews for their favorite restaurants
--Modify any existing reviews
+* Modify any existing reviews
--Delete outdated/unwanted reviews permanently.
+* Delete outdated/unwanted reviews permanently.
--Search for their favorite restaurants by name
+* Search for their favorite restaurants by name
--See average rating for restaurants
+* See average rating for restaurants

 ## Project Status
 Project is: Complete